patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 an option to be changed using `sysctl`.
 This calls for some additional `dwm` shortcuts!

-My keyboard (a Cherry board with MX Brown keys) doesn't work properly out of the box.
+My keyboard (a Cherry board with MX Brown switches) doesn't work properly out of the box.
 I read about `uhidd`, which could be used to fix my issue with the volume keys.
 But for the moment, I have a working setup.

 I'll come back to the open issues in a later article.
 But first, I'd like to work with my new FreeBSD desktop as much as possible to gain more experience.